What Is Medicare Tax?

 When it comes to funding health programs, the federal government aims to help the public with various expenses.
 Medicare receives the second-largest allocation of taxpayer dollars right after Social Security.
-Like Social Security, Medicare is a program that affects millions of Americans; at least 15 percent of people in the U.S. rely on the services that the Medicare tax ends up paying for.
+Like Social Security, Medicare is a program that affects millions of Americans; about 18% of people in the U.S. rely on the services that the Medicare tax ends up paying for.
 So what is Medicare tax?

 Read on to learn how Medicare helps make retirement less scary than you think.